-For FFY2020, NHAES research spans: i) Reducing drivers of climate change thru new forages for grazing dairy cows that reduce methane. ii) Adaptation to frequent flooding by shifting from flood avoidance to management via preserving farming bottomland. iii) Precision measurement of ecosystem response to climate stress. iv) Improving the understanding of water quality at river network scales, v) Determining how rivers respond to changing rates of atmospheric nitrogen deposition vi) quantifying oysters filtration of eutrophic estuaries. vii) Refining understanding of bioavailable nitrogen in soils to reduce fertilizing. viii) Exploiting Frankia-Actinorhizal plants for bioremediation of contaminated soils and ix) Assessing how necrophilous insects breakdown of carcasses to improves the soil.
+For FFY2021, NHAES research spans: 1) Reducing of ruminant production of methane, thru testing alternative forages for grazing dairy cows to decrease production of this potent driver of climate change.
+2) Precision measuring of ecosystem response to climate stress.3) Improving the understanding of water quality at river network scales.
+4) Determining how rivers respond to changing rates of atmospheric nitrogen deposition.
+6) Refining understanding of bioavailable nitrogen in soils to reduce fertilizing.
+5) Exploiting Frankia-Actinorhizal plants for bioremediation of contaminated soils.6) Precision measuring of ecosystem response to climate stress.
+7) Improving the understanding of water quality at river network scales.
+8) Determining how rivers respond to changing rates of atmospheric nitrogen deposition.
+9) Refining understanding of bioavailable nitrogen in soils to reduce fertilizing.